stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 22 (P3L9) - Middleware.md

 ### Voting Application Quiz 4

 _In a typical use case, how many different machines might involved in the processing of a single user's vote?_

+### Voting Application Quiz 5

+_What languages and protocols might have been involved in delivering the vote to the server?_

+HTTP, SQL, AJAX